depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   1. MAS: Section 3.4.

   **Questions**:
-  1. Why must every game have a Pareto Optimal strategy?
+  1. Why must every game have a Pareto optimal strategy?
      <details><summary>Solution</summary>
      <p>Say that a game did not have a Pareto optimal outcome.
 Then, for every
      outcome \(O\), there was another \(O'\) that Pareto-dominated \(O\).